 This tree gets up to 100 feet tall at full maturity and has a 70 foot branch span.
 Produces its nuts from November to February when they are ready to harvest.
 The Elliott plant can be grown in most of the southeastern United States in USDA planting zones 6-9.

 The Elliot pecan tree is vigorous and strong and features deep taproots and sturdy root growth.
 The Elliot can be planted in full sun or partial shade.
 High scab resistance makes it a good choice for home orchard plantings.

 Plant the pecan tree in deep, moist, and well-drained soil.
 It is partially drought tolerant, just be sure to water well during the first few years of planting to establish a strong root system.
 You may perform a soil test to make sure your mature trees are getting the proper nutrients and it has the correct soil pH.

 A 10-10-10 fertilizer at the tree trunk will help protect against pecan pests.
 Young pecan trees will benefit greatly from an annual application of fertilizer.
 Many gallons of water will be needed when growing pecan trees.
-You can read more about establishing a pecan orchard from the University of Georgia co-op extension.
+You can read more about establishing a pecan orchard from the Oklahoma Cooperative Extension.

 We’ll tell you more about planting pecans in our Pecan Planting Guide.
 It’s one of our favorite pecan cultivars and one of the most popular pecan varieties!
 Enjoy the delicious nuts!